sunilbhandari123/66days_NLP/README.md

 Today i learned about the deep recurrent neural network its architecture,unfolding of architecture,Its notation,why and when to use it how to use it in keras,its varients ,disadvantages i also learned about the bidirectional Recurrent network, its implementation in keras,application and its drawbacks.

 # Resource
-Campux 100 days of DeepLearning.
+Campux 100 days of DeepLearning..